Kihumba/private-/Phase-B/Curriculum/10 - Relationship Building/README.md

 **Skill Description**
 ----------
-By the end of Phase B - Bootcamp, aspiring Andelans should be able to identify, approach and comfortably build rapport with team members, trainers and staff members at Andela.
+Aspiring Andelans should be able to identify, approach and comfortably build rapport with team members, trainers and staff members at Andela.
-The Fellow understands that establishing and strengthening relationships is valuable.
-Requires prompting or direction on who to build relationships with and how to build relationships well.
+They understand that establishing and strengthening relationships is valuable.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, I will be able to create the following:
+After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Comprehensive/Informative self introduction
+1. Comprehensive/Informative verbal self introduction
 2. A blog post on interesting attributes of four fellows and one member of staff you proactively interacted with within one week